OmniLayer/spec/README.md

 You must send the appropriate amount of bitcoins before the time limit expires to complete the purchase.
 Note that you must send the bitcoins from the same address which initiated the purchase.
 If you send less than the correct amount of bitcoins, your purchase will be adjusted downwards once the time limit expires.
 The remaining coins will be added back to those available in the Sell Offer if it’s still active.
 If you send more than the correct amount of bitcoins, your bitcoins will be lost (unless the seller chooses to return them to you).
 If you do not send complete payment before the time limit expires, the unpurchased coins will be added back to those available in the Sell Offer if it’s still active.

 Please note that the buyer is allowed to send multiple bitcoin payments between the Purchase Offer and expiration block which are accumulated and used to adjust the Purchase Offer accordingly.
+The buyer's Mastercoin available balance is credited with the purchased coins when each bitcoin payment is processed.

 In order to make parsing Master Protocol transactions easier, you must also include an output to the Exodus Address when sending the bitcoins to complete a purchase of Mastercoins.
 The output can be for any amount, but must be above the dust threshold.